aVadim483/fast-excel-laravel/README.md

 ## Export Data

 ### Export a Model
 Easy and fast export of a model.
-This way you export only model data without any styling
+This way you export only model data without headers and without any styling
 ```php

 // Create workbook with sheet named 'Users'